wesley-trust/wesleytrust-com/_posts/2021-03-30-generating-random-string.md

 ```

 ### What does this do?
-So, to start at the beginning, within PowerShell, it's super easy to get a random number.
-You just need to call "Get-Random", but if you want to get a random set of characters, or specify which characters to use, you need a little bit more PowerShell.

-- First we set the variables, these are the specific character sets for lowercase, uppercase, numbers and special characters
+- First the variables are set, these are the specific character sets for lowercase, uppercase, numbers and special characters
 - By default, all character sets are used with a length of 12, but you can also specify "Simplified" for letters only, as well as "Alphanumeric"
 - The character sets are built up as individual objects, for each character, I randomise the character set by combining "Sort-Object" with "Get-Random"
   - Selecting the first character returned, and adding this to the object collection (which I then randomise again for good measure)